 What is Base64 Encoding?

 Base64 encoding is a binary-to-text encoding scheme that converts binary data into ASCII string format using a combination of 64 characters (A-Z, a-z, 0-9, +, /).
-This encoding method ensures that binary data can be safely transmitted over text-based protocols like HTTP, email, and JSON without corruption or loss.
+This encoding method, standardized in RFC 4648, ensures that binary data can be safely transmitted over text-based protocols like HTTP, email, and JSON without corruption or loss.

 Our free Base64 encoder and decoder tool provides instant conversion between plain text and Base64-encoded strings, making it essential for web developers, API integration, and data processing workflows.
-The tool supports bidirectional conversion with RFC 4648 compliance for maximum compatibility.
+The tool supports bidirectional conversion with RFC 4648 compliance for maximum compatibility, similar to our other data conversion tools.

 How to Use Base64 Encoder/Decoder